ItsRiprod/DeskThing/README.md

 **⚠️DO NOT PULL MAIN BRANCH ⚠️**

-Instead, go to [Releases](https://github.com/ItsRiprod/DeskThing/releases) and download the installer for your OS
+Instead, go to [The Official Website](https://deskthing.app/) and download the installer for your OS

 ---
 > All instructions are up-to-date as late of v0.6.0-beta.
 Later versions may differ in functionality and setup